 Welcome to Weird, Unsocialized Homeschoolers!
 I’m Kris Bales, a Christian wife and mother, and a sweet-tea-drinking Southern girl who was born and raised in Georgia.
 Yes, I have an accent.
 And, I’m short.

-I’ve homeschooled our kids since 2002 and I don’t really think they’re weird or unsocialized.
-(Well, maybe a little bit weird, but that’s more because they have me for a mom than the fact that they’re homeschooled.)
+I’ve homeschooled our kids for more than a decade now, and I don’t really think they’re weird or unsocialized.
+(Well, maybe a little bit weird, but that’s more because they have me for a mom than the fact that they’re homeschoolers.)
 I just like mocking the stereotypes.
 It’s just how my warped sense of humor works.

 You’ll see a lot of that warped sense of humor in my top posts.
 Apparently, y’all have a warped sense of humor, too, because you seem to love those quirky posts.

 I’ve got a serious side, which sometimes pokes its head out when I’m sharing my faith, homeschooling tips, resources, and encouragement.
 My goal is to be real and to write about the good, the bad, and the ugly of homeschooling.
 I love homeschooling my kids, and I wouldn’t trade this life for anything, but it’s not all rainbows and unicorns, and I won’t try to convince you otherwise.

 If that sounds like your cup of sweet tea, and you’d like to follow along, be sure to subscribe to Weird, Unsocialized Homeschoolers.
 Or you can follow along on Facebook, Pinterest, and Instagram for practical tips, helpful insight, and useful resources (and probably a few too many pictures of my fur-babies on Instagram).